numpy/numpy/doc/source/reference/arrays.nditer.rst

 option may provide the elements in smaller chunks because the elements can't be visited in the appropriate order with a constant stride.
-When writing C code, this is generally fine, however in pure Python code this causes significant overhead.
+When writing C code, this is generally fine, however in pure Python code this can cause a significant reduction in performance.

 By enabling buffering mode, the chunks provided by the iterator to the inner loop can be made larger, significantly reducing the overhead of the Python interpreter.
-In the example forcing Fortran iteration order, the inner loop gets to see all the elements when buffering is enabled.
+In the example forcing Fortran iteration order, the inner loop gets to see all the elements in one go when buffering is enabled.

 .. admonition:: Example